xuandung38/cms-docs/plugin.md

      php artisan plugin:create <plugin name>

-> {video} You can see more detail here: https://www.youtube.com/watch?v=8F4wfrS9svs
+> You can see more detail here: https://www.youtube.com/watch?v=8F4wfrS9svs

 <a name="activate-plugin"></a>
 ## Activate a plugin